rubysash/mp4-transcripts/README.md

 # Whisper GPU Transcription Setup (Windows Native)

 A complete working reference for setting up **faster-whisper (large-v3)** on **Windows with CUDA GPU acceleration**, verified on RTX 3080 with CUDA 12.9 and cuDNN 9.14.

+This is designed to batch process multiple files.
+Look at the "transcriber" repo for clean gui that does urls and local files, but 1 at a time.
+It's more intuitive and robust.

 ## TLDR